-There is a male predilection of 3:1 or more.
-It usually manifests in young adults, with the first symptoms becoming evident in the third decade, although up to 18% of cases manifest in the second decade.
+Traditionally it was thought there was a male predilection of 3:1 or more, however the gender predilection of the disease is a matter of recent debate and research (females may be under-diagnosed).
+According to some research men tend towards more severe disease 28.
+The disease usually manifests in young adults, with the first symptoms becoming evident in the third decade, although up to 18% of cases manifest in the second decade.

 - anterior uveitis (25-40%)

 - cardiovascular disease

 - apical/upper lobe predominant interstitial lung disease with small cystic spaces (in ~1% of patients) 4

 - cauda equina syndrome (rare)

 Patients are rheumatoid factor (RF) negative, hence seronegative.
 HLA B27 is the gene with the strongest association.
 Other possibly contributing genes include ERAP-1, IL23R and TNF-associated genes 22.
 Although approximately 90% of Caucasian individuals with ankylosing spondylitis have the HLA-B27 gene, it is important to note this gene is present in 8-9% of people of Northern European ancestry 5.
 Overall, ~5% of people positive for HLA-B27 develop ankylosing spondylitis.

 The axial skeleton is predominantly affected, although in ~20% of cases the peripheral joints are also involved.

 sacroiliitis is usually the first manifestation 5 and is symmetrical and bilateral